 Hopper Bräu GmbH & Co is a brewery and bar located in Hamburg, Germany.
 The brewery is dedicated to brewing new and innovative craft beer using exotic ingredients and recipes.

-The brewery is on a mission to save beer by introducing newer, fresher recipes of beer instead of sticking with the old brands.
-Each beer is produced with the input of the community of beer lovers around the restaurant.
-There is a tasting process that is open to the public to decide which beer should eventually be produced.
+The brewery aims to save beer by introducing newer, fresher beer recipes instead of sticking with the old brands.
+Each beer is produced with input from the community of beer lovers around the restaurant.
+A tasting process is open to the public to decide which beer should eventually be produced.

 The Hopper Bräu has become one of Germany’s leading craft beer destinations and has received several awards for its beers.
 Its senate goat drink received the best craft beer award from Meiningers Craft.

-The brewery hosts brewery tours to take interested participants through the various stages of the brewing process that goes into making beer.
-There are also brewing classes for those who want to go a step further and actually learn to brew their own beer.
+The brewery hosts tours to take interested participants through the various stages of the brewing process that goes into making beer.
+There are also brewing classes for those who want to go further and actually learn to brew their beer.

-The brewing classes offer a hands-on approach, and the participants are even allowed to take their beer away at times.
+The brewing classes offer a hands-on approach; the participants can sometimes take their beer away.
 There are also weekly beer-related events held at the bar that dive into beer and other related topics for the community of beer enthusiasts.

 Address: Indira-Gandhi-Straße 66-69, 13053 Berlin, Germany